-All PBS truck and dog combinations operating under this notice must carry and comply with the mass and dimension limits, and other conditions set out in the PBS Vehicle Approval.
+All PBS truck and dog combinations operating under this Notice must carry and comply with the mass and dimension limits, and other conditions set out in the PBS Vehicle Approval.

-It is a requirement of the Heavy Vehicle National Law (s.153) for drivers to keep a copy of the PBS Vehicle Approval in their possession when operating under the Notice.
+The Heavy Vehicle National Law (s.25A) requires drivers to have a copy of the PBS Vehicle Approval in their possession when operating under the Notice.